GLOBAL MARKETS-Shares and dollar rise on more signs of economic recovery

 Shares in Asia excluding Japan rose, and the MSCI Emerging

-data points in the U.S. are OK to good, but it's still sub-trend
+said.
+"The data points in the U.S. are OK to good, but it's

 U.S ECONOMY ON THE MEND